-If this applies to you then you might not have to apply again for a “settled status” document.
-However, you might still need to get up to date documents to prove you have ILR, because the Government’s “Hostile Environment” policy means that employers, landlords, banks and the NHS can only accept certain documents.
-For some people, applying under the “settled status” scheme will be cheaper than getting a new ILR document.
+If this applies to you then you might not have to apply again for a “Settled Status” document.
+However, you might still need to get up to date documents to prove you have ILR, because the Government’s “Hostile Environment” policy means that employers, landlords, banks and the NHS can only accept certain documents as proof of your right to be in the UK.
+For some people, applying under the “Settled Status” scheme will be easier than getting a new ILR document.

 I don’t have documents for some of my time in the UK

-The Government says that caseworkers should refer automatically to internal documents like your work and tax records as evidence of your UK residence.
+Home Office caseworkers should refer automatically to internal documents like your work and tax records as evidence of your UK residence.
 However, they might still ask you for proof that you were in the UK at a particular time, especially if you were not working for some of your 5-year period.
-It is probably a good idea to gather things like medical records, children’s school records etc. to show when you were in the UK, at least in the last 5 years.
+It is a good idea to gather things like medical records, children’s school records, bank statements etc. to show when you were in the UK, at least in the last 5 years.

-If you came to the UK before the 1980s, you might be able to use the “Windrush scheme” to apply for confirmation that you have ILR.
+If you came to the UK before 1988, you might also be able to use the “Windrush scheme” to apply for confirmation that you have ILR.
 This scheme is free, and caseworkers are instructed to deal with applicants in a constructive and helpful way, aimed at proving your residence rights.

 I have a criminal conviction, can I still apply to the Settlement Scheme?